jmticonap/api-product/README.md

 	}
     ```
     ##### /api/category/ [POST]
-    Allow to send the new category data and take keep in the persisten layer.
+    Allow to send the new category data and take keep in the persistence layer.
     ```json
     {
     	"name": "Cateogry name",